Your Guide to the Best Portable Internet Options

 RV internet tips

-If you want Starlink Roam, just remember Starlink Roam and Starlink residential aren't the same thing, so be careful when you choose the right one when you sign up.
-As a general guide, Starlink Roam tends to be slower than Starlink Residential, but Starlink Roam doesn't have a waitlist like residential does in some areas.
-Once you're signed up with either, all you'll need is the Starlink app to guide your Starlink installation.
-Most people say it's fairly easy, but check out our Starlink Customer Service guide if you run into any problems.
+When going with Starlink Mobile, remember it's not the same as Starlink Standard, so be careful when you choose the right one when you sign up.
+Once you're signed up, you'll need the Starlink app to guide you through installation.
+Most people say it's fairly easy, but check out our Starlink Customer Service guide if you encounter any problems.

 Internet for truckers